 4.1 Accessible Websites and Web Content

-Choice Properties’ websites and web content will conform to level A of the Worldwide Web Consortium’s Web Content Accessibility Guidelines.
-Compliance with level AA will be in place by 2021.
+Choice Properties’ website and web content will conform to level AA of the Worldwide Web Consortium’s (W3C) Web Content Accessibility Guidelines (WCAG).
+Conformance with level AA will be in place by 2021.

-4.2 Accessibility is integrated into the Company’s communication methods as follows:
+4.2 Accessibility is integrated into Choice Properties’ communication methods as follows:

 5.1 Emergency Response Plans